jolocom/smartwallet-webid-proxy/README.md

-This is a proxy service for WebID.
+This is a proxy service for WebID / SoLiD.

 It maintains a list of TLS client certificates on behalf of agents.